Radiofreak1041/Spotiload-Playlist/README.md

 ## Result

 * All tracks will be downloaded to the **bin** directory.
-I suggest cleaning up all mp3 files in that directory so it doesn't get a mess.
+I suggest cleaning up all mp3 files in that directory so it won't get a mess.

 ### Acknowledgments